The Universal Personalizer: Few-Shot Dysarthric Speech Recognition via Meta-Learning: Introduction

 \subsection{\textbf{Our Contributions}}

-This paper introduces a hybrid meta-training strategy to create a single, universal model that achieves SOTA performance and is highly practical to deploy.
-Our key contributions are: \begin{enumerate}[wide] \item \textbf{A Novel Hybrid Training Strategy:} We propose and validate a mixed training setup using both 0-shot (query only) and 10-shot (support + query) examples, resulting in a model that excels in all evaluation scenarios. \item \textbf{Scalable Across Diverse Datasets:} First to demonstrate the effectiveness of this approach on both -- Euphonia and Speech Accessibility Project (SAP).
-We establish new SOTA benchmarks and prove the scalability of this technique to different speech impairments. \item \textbf{Effective Example Curation:} We explore different few-shot example curation methods via text-based embeddings and show how it can significantly reduce the number of user examples needed at inference. \item \textbf{Data Ablation Study:} We explore the learning dynamics of our approach, with majority of performance gains coming from a fraction of data. \end{enumerate}
+The core contributions discussed in the paper are majorly: \begin{enumerate}[wide] \item \textbf{Hybrid Training Strategy:} We propose and validate a mixed training setup using both 0-shot (query only) and 10-shot (support + query) examples, excelling in all evaluation setups. \item \textbf{Effectiveness on Diverse Datasets:} We test this on the biggest dysarthric sets -- Euphonia and Speech Accessibility Project (SAP).
+We set new non-personalized SOTA benchmarks and narrow the performance gap with per-user models. \item \textbf{Effective Example Curation:} Demonstrate how our trained model leverages same-speaker support examples to do on-the-fly personalization.
+We also explore different example curation methods via text-based embeddings, while establishing a theoretical upper bound on curation. \item \textbf{Data Ablation:} We analyze learning dynamics, specifically the rates of speaker and domain adaptation.